wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.0 =
+- New: 'Show only a part of the iframe' has now a graphical area selector where yu can simply select the area you want to show with the mouse!
+(Pro)
+- New: Improved external workaround: It can now be configured to work with different settings for different iframes
+- New: Improved documentation of the external workaround
+- New: Improved external workaround: "Modify the content of the iframe if the iframe page is on the same domain" is now supported in the workaround and can be configured for different domains (Pro).
+- New: Improved external workaround: The iframe can be hidden until al external modifications are done!
+- New: Improved external workaround: The same page can now be included into different wordpress installations.
+Only one configration is allowed here.
+For multiple configurations you need the onclude the different scripts depending on the parent with php.
+- New: Tested with Wordpress 3.7.1
+- New: Fully compatible with php >= 5.3
+- New: "Scroll to top" does now not need a workaround anymore and the setting was moved to a different section where it makes more sense.
+- New: Whitelist for url foreward parameters.
+If the value does only contain parameters on the whitelist than the value is not encoded anymore.
+Whitelist: @a-zA-Z0-9À-ÖØ-öø-ÿ|)( minus and space.
+- New: Support of the external workaround for IE7 and IE8
+- New: Quickstart guide added to the administration page of advanced iframe pro.
+- New: When the external workaround is set to true settings which only work on the same domain are disabled.
+- New: Improved handling of the show_part_of_iframe_... feature.
+Not needed dependencies at configuration where removed.
+This enables more flexibility here!
+(Pro)
+- Fix: show_part_of_iframe_x and show_part_of_iframe_y where switched. now show_part_of_iframe_x = left and show_part_of_iframe_y = top (Pro)
+- Fix: \n where removed from the code because some other plugins converted them to br which where adding unwanted empty lines.
+- Fix: Hide elements until loaded is now again the last step of the onload values.
+- Fix: em tags where replaced by p tags in the administration.
+Copying em tags where copying the em tags to the editor as well which could cause invalid shortcodes
+- Fix: "Restart the viewports from the beginning after the last step": old shortcode was in the description show_part_of_iframe_do_update -> show_part_of_iframe_next_viewports_loop (Pro)

 = 4.2 =
 - New: Improved external workaround.
 The body in the wrapper is not copied as simple string anymore (This removes e.g jQuery stuff that is attached in the DOM) but a div object is created where the child notes of the body are attached to.
 Thanks to Jason.
 - New: Improved external workaround.
 The wrapper div is now only rendered if needed.